-There are 3 Boarding Schools located in Indiana.
+There are 3 boarding schools located in Indiana (see below).

 Culver, Indiana is the home of Culver Academies.
 Founded in 1894 by Henry Harrison Culver, it was named the Culver Military Academy for Young Men.
 In 1902, it expanded by adding the Culver Summer Schools and Camps.
 In 1971, they became co-ed with the founding of Culver Girls Academy.
 The focus of the academies and camps is on leadership training.
 The academies offer a wide variety of athletic programs such as: varsity football, basketball, golf and an equestrian program.
 And,…